 Contempt For Failure To Pay Child Support

 Either civil or criminal contempt can enforce failure to comply with a court order of support.
 However, civil contempt is used much more frequently than criminal contempt.
 To convict a person of criminal contempt, the evidence must prove the defendant can pay, and the failure to pay is willful and intentional.
+Further, since it is a criminal prosecution, it must comply with Rule 3.840 of the Florida Rules of Criminal Procedure.
 See Bowen v.
 Bowen.
-Further, since it is a criminal action, the prosecution must comply with Rule 3.840 of the Florida Rules of Criminal Procedure.

 If convicted of criminal contempt for failure to pay, the incarceration must not exceed 180 days.
-The incarceration is designed to encourage payment of the funds that are due, rather than as punishment.
+The incarceration is designed to encourage payment of the due funds rather than as punishment.
 Therefore, often a court will purge the contempt if the defendant pays a specified amount.

-Consult a 5-Star Family Law Firm in Tampa
+Consult an Experienced Family Law Firm in Florida

-The attorneys at Florida Law Advisers, P.A. have years of experience in both advocating for and against child support.
+The attorneys at Florida Law Advisers, P.A., have years of experience advocating for and against child support.
 We understand how important these matters are and fight hard for our clients.
-If you need help with a child support case, call us 800 990 7763.
-Our initial consultation is free and can be done over the phone for your convenience.
+If you need help with a child support program, call us at (800) 990-7763 to request a free consultation with a Florida family attorney over the phone for your convenience.